 To conclude, the discussion above about the two texts La Nuit Bengali and Na Hanyate shows how cultural assimilation and perception between Western "self" and cultural "other" can be an object of examination.
 Besides, attempts to determine one as true or authentic between the two will be an unproductive approach for a better understanding of clashes and conflicts of culture and perspectives.
 Instead, analyzing why both texts are presented in such a way and why the concept of love and physique become a common battleground will open the premise for endless interpretation.
-On reading both the memoirs together, it is apparent that one is written as a love story with a western other eve and the account incorporates the retrospection and introspection of а woman reconnecting the girl and the woman.
+On reading both the memoirs together, it is apparent that one is written as a love story with a western eye and the other account incorporates the retrospection and introspection of woman reconnecting the girl and the woman.
 Therefore, it is clear that Devi's narrative of Na Hanyate is a display of grown-up and thoughtful vindication of life.
-Her version not only explores the past but also turns into a linguistic agency of resistance through her rebuttal Eliade's claim of a physical relationship and his attitudes toward Indian culture, etiquette, hospitality.
-Her text becomes an attempt to break down West's stereotypical notion about East and emphasizes the mental and inner union rather than the physical.
-Despite all the conflicts and differences, "love" remains a common factor that connects both Eliade and Devi in a relationship that "does not die" (Azim 1037).
+Her version not only explores the past but also turns into a linguistic agency of resistance through her rebuttal Eliade's claim of a physical relationship and his attitudes toward Indian culture. etiquette, and hospitality.
+Her text becomes an attempt to break down inner union rather than the physical.